 \textbf{Implementation Details.} All experiments are done on NVIDIA RTX A6000 48G GPUs.
 We use low-rank adaptation (LoRA)~\cite{hulora} for training.
 The visual encoder and MLP of the base VLM are frozen and only the LLM is trained.
 We apply LlaMA-factory~\cite{zheng2024llamafactory} for SFT and Verl~\cite{sheng2025hybridflow} for RL.
 Poisoning ratios for both stages are 0.1 following~\cite{ye2025visualtrap}.
-Details are in Appendix~\ref{appendix:hyper}.
+Details are in the supplementary material.